 The EC approves GE events after they have completed the EU's comprehensive "GMO" authorization procedure.
-Products produced from authorized GE events are subject to the EU's strict labelling and traceability rules.
+Products produced from authorized GE events are subject to the EU's strict labeling and traceability rules.
+Despite the challenges of the EU's long and complex approval process for biotech products, these authorizations are a positive sign that the Commission is still following EU regulation.